runsmartx/runsmartx/README.md

             const name = document.getElementById('name').value;
             const email = document.getElementById('email').value;

-            // Here, you would typically send the data to your server
+            // Here you would typically send the data to your server
             // For this example, we'll just show an alert alert(`Thank you, ${name}!
 We've received your information and will contact you at ${email} shortly.`);

             // Reset the form
-            .reset();
+            this.reset();

             // Scroll to top for better UX window.scrollTo({